 1. The creation of Vila Nova de Andrade:

-3. The Earthquake of November 1, 1755 and the reconstruction of Bairro Alto:
+3. The earthquake of November 1, 1755 and the reconstruction of Bairro Alto:

 Architecture and origin of Bairro Alto

-Santa Catarina and Bica, the surroundings of Bairro Alto
+Santa Catarina and Bica, around Bairro Alto